Behbud Khan Javanshir: Assassination

+Javanshir's wife Tamara wrote a Letter to the Editor of Tribune Libre in Constantinople describing the situation.

 Court and sentencing

 When questioned by the police, Torlakian said the assassination was justified because of the killing of Armenians in Baku.
 He was "sued" by the British Military Tribunal.
 Torlakian's defense attorneys and an Armenian neurologist who examined him in prison claimed he had epileptic seizures due to "the emotional crises to which he is subject" making him "not responsible for his actions".
 But a Turkish doctor claimed that he had neither epilepsy nor any mental disorders.

-In October 1921, the British tribunal issued a guilty verdict but ruled that he was not responsible for his actions due to his epilepsy.
-Torlokyan left for Greece, where he was released and left for the United States.
+In October 1921, the British tribunal issued a guilty verdict but ruled that Torlakian was not responsible for his actions due to his epilepsy.
+Torlakian left for Greece, where he was released and left for the United States.